• Progress bar

 Elevate customer experience

-Choosing a CTI provider depends on your contact center’s operations, your existing systems, and your required flexibility.
-Below is a breakdown of the leading providers:
+Choosing the right CTI provider depends on your existing tech stack and long-term goals.
+Here is a comparison of some leading solutions:

-Vonage Screen pop software, click-to-dial, and skills-based routing Salesforce, Microsoft Teams, Zoho, and open API access CRM-focused support and self-service documentation
+AVOXI Cloud-native voice, global coverage, and real-time analytics Salesforce, Microsoft Teams, Zoho, and open API access CRM-focused support and self-service documentation

 Twilio Programmable voice, call recording, and event-based automation Full API access, Twilio Flex, and CRM and custom platform integrations Developer-first, full documentation, and community and ticketing support